 4) Have even more fun in Barcelona and book a guided tour.

-- Losing My Virginity … To Tapas. – My first visit to Spain had me sampling tapas for the very first time at Tapas 24 in Barcelona.
+- Eating At Tapas 24 In Barcelona Spain – My first visit to Spain had me sampling tapas for the very first time ever at Tapas 24 in Barcelona.
+Read about my experience.

 * Disclosure – This post contains some affiliate links.
-If you book a tour, car rental, or hotel, I’ll earn a tiny commission at no extra cost to you.
+If you book a tour or hotel, I’ll earn a tiny commission at no extra cost to you.
 Thanks for your support.